networktocode/ntc-netbox-plugin-onboarding/README.md

 A plugin for [NetBox](https://github.com/netbox-community/netbox) to easily onboard new devices.

-`ntc-netbox-plugin-onboarding` is leverating [Netmiko](https://github.com/ktbyers/netmiko), [NAPALM](https://napalm.readthedocs.io/en/latest/) & [Django-RQ](https://github.com/rq/django-rq) to simplify the onboarding process of a new device into NetBox down to an IP Address and a site.
+`ntc-netbox-plugin-onboarding` is using [Netmiko](https://github.com/ktbyers/netmiko), [NAPALM](https://napalm.readthedocs.io/en/latest/) & [Django-RQ](https://github.com/rq/django-rq) to simplify the onboarding process of a new device into NetBox down to an IP Address and a site.
 The goal of this plugin is not to import everything about a device into NetBox but rather to help build quickly an inventory in NetBox that is often the first step into an automation journey.

 ## Installation